Gulval: History

 There is a Cornish cross at Rosemorran; on the front of the head is a crude crucifixus figure and on the back is an unusually shaped cross (the only similar one is at Lelant).

 In ancient times Gulval was known as Lanisley, derived from Lan, a church, and ishei, low, (i.e. the low church).
 According to Charles Henderson (quoted by Doble (1960)) this is a corruption of Laniskley.
 A Latinised version of this, Landicle, is mentioned in the Domesday Book:

 "Roland holds [LANDICLE](GULVAL) from the Bishop; In the time of King Edward (the Confessor, i.e. before 1066) it paid tax for 1 hide (around 120 acres); 1½ hides there however.
 Land for 12 ploughs (requiring, perhaps, 8 oxen each); in lordship 1 plough; 3 slaves.
 13 villagers and 4 smallholders with 3 ploughs.
 Meadow 2 acre, Pasture, 2 leagues long and 1 league wide.
 Value formerly and now £3.
 1 virgate (about 30 acres) held by the lord, 1 hide 3 virgates by the villagers; also "1 cob; 3 cows; 30 sheep".
 (Roland was the Archdeacon of Cornwall.)

+At some point in the late 20th or early 21st century, Gulval became home to a colony of peacocks.
+The peacocks continue to live wild in the village.